Frequently asked questions

 What happens if my son or daughter is going to be late.
 How do I report this to the academy?

-If your child will be slightly late, please write a note in their diary explaining the reasons.
+If your child will be slightly late, please call the school office on 01366 383 824 explaining the reasons.
 If there will be significant lateness, please report it here.

 What happens if my son or daughter has a dentist/doctor appointment during the day?

-If you know your child is going to be absent, for a dental/doctors appointment, for example, please let the class teachers know in advance.
+If you know your child is going to be absent, for a dental/doctors appointment for example, please call the school office.
+We ask that you provide us with a letter/email/ text message as proof of your appointment.

 My son or daughter needs to take medication - how is this managed at the academy?